 Capital Development have sought a satisfaction feedback from the Client and the response indicates a high satisfaction level for the refurbishment works undertaken including contractor performance.

-Proposed by Councillor Kells Seconded by Councillor Blair and agreed that the additional cost of £13,478.05 be approved giving a final outturn cost for the project (works and fees) in the sum of £103,310.55 plus VAT.
+RECOMMENDATION: the additional cost of £13,478.05 be approved giving a final outturn cost for the project (works and fees) in the sum of £103,310.55 plus VAT.

-ACTION BY: David Traynor, Capital Project Officer
+Prepared by: David Traynor, Capital Project Officer